The elements which make Malta world-famous

 Famous cinematic productions

 Malta has managed to provide amazing backdrops for major movie locations.
 Game of Thrones, Gladiator and Troy are only a few of the major big names in Hollywood which make Malta famous for film locations.

 Malta is home to some of the worlds oldest temples.
 The temples of Imnajdra or Ggantija are much older than Macchu Pichu of Peru or the Pyramids in Egypt.
 They are prehistoric and go back to thousands of years.
 Not to mention the old capital medieval city of Mdina or the capital itself, Valletta with fortifications so grand and unique.
 The Maltese Knights of St John are also part of an important era and famous worldwide.
 Malta was the country that was most bombed during the World wars (in relation to its size) mostly because of its strategic location in the middle of the Mediterranean sea.

-- The crystal sea waters.
-The true secret of the Maltese islands lie in its waters.
-Malta, Comino and Gozo are rich with very famous diving and snorkeling spots.
-Beside beautiful beaches all along the coast, Blue Lagoon is famous worldwide.
+The true secret of the Maltese islands lies in its waters.
+Malta, Comino and Gozo are rich with very famous diving and snorkelling spots.
+Besides beautiful beaches all along the coast, Blue Lagoon is famous worldwide.
 Make sure you get the true taste of the Maltese sea by visiting it, maybe on a private boat ride while on holiday in Malta.
-It will be a once in a lifetime experience you wont regret.
+It will be a once in a lifetime experience you won’t regret.

-- The Maltese cousine.
 Food in Malta is so varied, even perhaps thanks to the influences of the Italians and Arabs.
-From the famous Maltese Rabbit stew to the Hobza biz zejt, Gbejniet, Maltese sausage and much more.
+From the famous Maltese Rabbit stew to the Hobza biz zejt, Gbejniet, Maltese sausage, Pastizz and much more.
 So much to eat, don’t get us started!